mhaffner/personal-website-hugo/content/post/arch-linux.md

 installation, but there are other notable features of Manjaro (and other Arch-based distributions) that are worth mentioning here:

-- **Documentation**: the Arch Wiki is incredible, and 95%+ of my questions are answered here.
+- **Documentation**: the Arch Wiki is incredible, much of it applies to Manjaro, and 95%+ of my questions are answered here.
 I definitely cannot say the same for Ubuntu.

 - **Kernel installation**: Installing and removing kernels is trivial through the System Settings Module (this ended up being part of the solution to using my new GPU).

 - **Greater privacy/freedom**: Many Ubuntu users may not even realize that their OS contains